No. 4 Jenks escapes No. 7 BA 35-34 on blocked extra point in OT

 The Trojans dominated the third quarter, but the Tigers picked up the only TD as Sterling Condry returned a fumble 55 yards to give Broken Arrow a 28-14 lead.
 An earlier Jenks scoring threat in the quarter ended with Dietrich Moore’s end zone interception.

-Jenks, however, converted its final three scoring chances to come away with the victory.
+Jenks, however, converted its final three scoring chances to come away with the victory in a light rain.

 JENKS 35, BROKEN ARROW 34, OT